Latvia in the Eurovision Song Contest 2011: Background

-The Latvian national broadcaster, Latvijas Televīzija (LTV), broadcasts the event within Latvia and organises the selection process for the nation's entry.
-LTV confirmed their intentions to participate at the 2011 Eurovision Song Contest on 16 November 2010.
-Latvia has selected their entries for the Eurovision Song Contest through a national final.
-Since their debut in 2000, LTV had organised the selection show Eirodziesma.
-Along with their participation confirmation, the broadcaster announced that they would organise Eirodziesma 2011 in order to select the Latvian entry for the 2011 contest.
+As part of its duties as participating broadcaster, LTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2011 contest on 16 November 2010.
+LTV has selected its entries for the Eurovision Song Contest through a national final.
+Since their debut in 2000, it had organised the selection show Eirodziesma.
+Along with its participation confirmation, the broadcaster announced that it would organise Eirodziesma 2011 in order to select its entry for the 2011 contest.

 Before Eurovision

 Eirodziesma 2011

 Eirodziesma 2011 was the twelfth edition of Eirodziesma, the music competition that selects Latvia's entries for the Eurovision Song Contest.
 The competition commenced on 5 February 2011 and concluded with a final on 26 February 2011.
 All shows in the competition took place at the Jūras vārti Theatre in Ventspils and broadcast on LTV1 as well as online via the broadcaster's official website ltv.lv.
 The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.